DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 Check wiring and connectivity, check the resistance of the resistors, check the graph scale for the graph of the voltmeter, check that the voltmeter is in parallel and the ammeter is in series.

 ## Repair and Evaluate
-Connect the voltmeter in parallel and change the voltmeter connected in series to am.
+Connect the voltmeter in parallel and change the voltmeter connected in series to ammeter.

 ## Corrected Circuits